Black Friday Apple Watch deals: Save up to $120 at Amazon - 9to5Mac

 Series 5 sees a notable discount before Thanksgiving

-Amazon is now taking $100 off Apple Watch Series 5 models.
-Select configurations are now being discounted to some of the best prices yet.
+Amazon is now taking $100 off Apple Watch Series 5 GPS models and $250 off the high-end cellular configurations.
+Select listings are now being discounted to some of the best prices yet.
 If you’re ready to dive in with the latest from Apple, consider saving further and going with this previous-generation model, instead.
 Check out the entire sale here for more.

 More price drops on the way